cjavilla-stripe/checkout-workshop/steps/03-checkout.md

 future of the business.
 Their UXR shows that if we don't ship flavor selection _this week_ then the business is [default dead](http://www.paulgraham.com/aord.html).

+You know there are a couple options that will not require high PCI compliance
+burden: Elements and Checkout.

+On one hand, Checkout is marked low-code somewhere in the Stripe docs, which seems to indicate it would be a bit easier to integrate and maintain.

+On the other hand, Elements would allow you to build flavor selection and payment into the _same_ form.
+How do we feel about redirecting the customer out to Stripe?

+Is it worth the extra dev work to add and maintain Elements, handle errors, manage PaymentIntent state, coupons, taxes, line items, etc?
+Or should you offload all of that to Stripe?

 ## Actions